Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 - Uber Black offers luxury vehicles and highly rated drivers.

-- Limo services provide professional drivers and scheduled service.
+- Limo and car services provide professional drivers and scheduled service.

 These options cost more than standard taxis or UberX but provide elevated comfort and reliability.